perez247/Ng8-boiler-plate/src/app/private/layouts/README.md

-# Layouts folder for Public
+# Layouts folder for Private

 The layout is responsible for structuring the look of the application.
 It gathers the required components together where neccessary.